Icelandic Pronunciation

 Vowels

 Icelandic has a rich and unique vowel system that can be a challenge for non-native speakers.
-The system is based on 14 distinct vowel letters, many of which have an acute accent mark, indicating a different sound rather than just stress.
+The system is based on 14 distinct vowel letters.
+Letters with a mark above indicate a different sound.
 These are considered separate letters in the Icelandic alphabet.

 The vowel letters in Icelandic are:

-In addition to the monophthongs, Icelandic also features several diphthongs (combinations of two vowel sounds), which are also considered part of the vowel system.
+Icelandic also features several diphthongs with combinations of two letters.
+They are also considered part of the vowel system.
 These include:

 The pronunciation of these vowels can be quite different from their English counterparts, making it a key area of focus for anyone learning the language.